Stille, mein wille, dein Jesus hilft siegen

 I. Text: Origins

-The original text appeared in six stanzas of six lines (phrases), with a recommended tune setting of “Jesu, hilf siegen, du Fürste des Lebens” (more on this below).
-In this publication, the text was uncredited, but according to James Mearns (1892), some marked copies in Wernigerode ascribe this hymn and others to her.
+The original text of her famous hymn appeared in six stanzas of six lines (phrases), with a recommended tune setting of “Jesu, hilf siegen, du Fürste des Lebens” (more on this below).
+In this publication, the text was uncredited, but according to James Mearns (1892), some marked copies in Wernigerode ascribe this hymn and others to her.[2]
 It is credited to her in other collections as well.
 The recurring phrase “Stille, mein Wille” means “Silence, my will.”

 Fig. 1.
 Neue Sammlung geistlicher Lieder (Wernigerode, 1752).